tombieli/GEOSHeightCorrection/.docs/README.src.md

 - `--height` - path to image containing cloud height data (in meters),
 - `--output` - location where corrected image will be saved,
 - `--height-band` - number of band containing height information in height raster.
 If not specified `1` is assumed,
+- `--numeric-method` - numeric method used by `geosheightcorrection` program.
+If not specified `LEVENBERG_MARQUARD` is used.
+- `--use-squared-target` - if `geosheightcorrection` has to use squared targed function.
 - `--algorithms` - list of interpolation algorithms for each band respectively.
 If not defined `average` is assumed for each band.
 For bands which contain quantified data by definition `nearest` algorithm is suggested.
 For more information please refer to help of `gdal_grid` program.

 To run full correction and resampling of sample data please run following command: